sacredgeo/null-demos/README.md

-# "gif to LCD" null-demo
+# GIF to LCD null-demo

 This is a program for Null which decodes gif images and displays them with a glitchy TV / LCD screen effect.
 Check out Null here: https://github.com/matt-way/0x00

 ## Features: